 HTC One Tool Kit: This program was developed by some folks over at the XDA Developers Forum and works for HTC devices.
 In this tool kit you can unlock your bootloader, root some devices, and of course, install official and custom ROMs on your HTC.
 You can grab the toolkit from the following link: HTC One Toolkit.

-LG PC Suite: This program will update LG devices and can be downloaded by hitting LG's device search page and searching for PC Suite - just download the one for your device.
+LG PC Suite: This program, also named LG Bridge, will update LG devices and can be downloaded by hitting LG's device search page and searching for PC Suite - just download the one for your device.
 Once the program is installed, you just have to click on the box Check Phone Update.
 As with some of the other official programs, this will only install official updates for your device.

 RSD Lite: Motorola users usually don’t have problems with receiving updates, however, this toolkit will allow you to flash stock firmware on your Motorola again if you ever have any issues.
 You can grab the program from the following link: RSD Lite.

 Custom Recovery: If you don’t see a compatible program in the following list for your device or manufacturer, the best option may be to install a custom recovery on your device.
 This is one of the simpler methods for flashing custom ROMs and backing up your device and is accessed when you reboot your device.
-As such, you can download custom or official ROMs straight to your device and then install them without having to use a PC a middle man.
+As such, you can download custom or official ROMs straight to your device and then install them without having to use a PC as an intermediary.

 ROM Manager: This app, for rooted devices, allows us to see which ROMs are available for your device.
 This also offers users to install ROMs straight from the app and provides a pretty simple solution for you to browse and try out different ROMs.ROM Manager